apache/asterixdb/asterix-doc/src/site/markdown/AccessingExternalDataInAsterixDB.md

 *format*:
 The parameter 'format' refers to the type of the data contained in the file.
 For example data contained in a file could be in json, ADM format or could be delimited-text with fields separated by a delimiting character.

-As an example. consider the [https://code.google.com/p/asterixdb/downloads/detail?name=lineitem.tbl&can=2&q= data file].
+As an example. consider the [data file](https://code.google.com/p/asterixdb/downloads/detail?name=lineitem.tbl&amp;can=2&amp;q=).
 The file is a text file with each line representing a record.
 The fields in each record are separated by the '|' character.

 We assume the HDFS URL to be hdfs://host:port.
 We further assume that the example data file is copied to the HDFS at a path denoted by HDFS_PATH.